Thecsrjournal App Store

-Pune is close to the nation’s financial capital and an emerging hub for business and information technology.
-This flourishing, culturally rich city belongs to Maharashtra, which is the highest spender for corporate social responsibility in India.
+Pune is close to the nation’s financial capital and is an emerging hub for business and information technology.
+This flourishing, culturally rich city belongs to Maharashtra, which is the highest recipient of Corporate Social Responsibility in India.
 Naturally, Pune has a thriving CSR culture.

 In FY2022-23, Pune received the second-largest share of the amount of the total CSR funds spent in Maharashtra.
 The district received a total of Rs.
 1053.09 Cr. from 1384 companies in the last financial year.
 The top three sectors of focus for CSR initiatives in the district were Health, Education and Environment, which received Rs.
 439.3 Cr., Rs.
 413.1 Cr., and Rs.
 119.3 Cr. respectively.
 The top three spenders in the district were Serum Institute of India Private Limited (Rs.
 125.13 Cr.), Serum Institute Life Sciences Private Limited (Rs.
 103 Cr.), and Wipro Limited (Rs.
 68.28 Cr.).